Political-TV-Ad-Archive/2022-NOVEMBER/README.md

 ![image](https://user-images.githubusercontent.com/55120529/193566586-a30f2608-742d-4719-8229-25a1130646c2.png)

 https://github.com/slifty/tvarchive-politicaladarchive_plugin

+Is that ghetto slang for swing vote

+or the timing of when information is released to neighboring cities of more influence?
 (this is all i could find from past research going into this more)

 Their is NO NOPE NOT REALLY ANY correllation to populartity of markets chosen to follow and markets of mass influence

+Is that ghetto slang for swing vote or the timing of when information is released to neighboring cities of more influence?

+Ideas?
+THought??

+!!!Everyone interested including FinTECH Enthusiests are Welcome to join this FORE!!

+What kind of marketing insites would you gain from this calculated stat after mutiple vote tallies for multiple elections.

 This project is intended to kick off a multidiciplinary effort to make lists